Atlas975/Notes/Cybersecurity/SecurityManagement/Security_threats.md

 ## Liklihood assessment
-- The likelihood in this context is an estimate of the chance of a certain attack occuring
+- The likelihood in this context is an estimate of the chance of a certain attack occurring
 - The likelihood of an attack is assessed based on 4 key factors:
 	- The value of the asset to the attacker
 	- The history of previously successful attacks, successful or not
 	- The complexity needed for a successful attack
 	- The cost of an attack (eg how well known)